mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

 When the return type is an `IEnumerable` or array, MFractor unwraps the generic or array and grabs the inner type.
 This provides the binding context type for the binding expressions used within the data template.

-## Cross Project Binding Context resolution
+## Cross Project Binding Context Resolution

 If your views and view models are in separate projects and you'd like to use implicit MVVM resolution, you'll need to give MFractor a nudge in the right direction.